steviegt6/poppedcap/README.md

 I haven't extensively tested this tool.
 I have confirmed it performs the steps fine for Plants vs. Zombies but no other games (they should work in theory but may require hardcoding some paths/names).

 I also haven't confirmed that this removes the stage lock for the PvZ demo (or whether it's even included in this version).
-If it doesn't, it should be an easy fix.
+If it doesn't [properly remove the stage lock], it should be an easy fix.

 ## why?

-There are a lot of no-longer accessible games/versions here with no way to legally purchase them.
+There are a lot of no-longer-accessible games/versions here with no way to legally purchase them.

 ## instructions